AlejandrodelaConcha/OLRE/README.md

-# OLRE Online Likelihod-Ratio Estimator.
+# OLRE Online Likelihood-Ratio Estimator.
 Quantifying the difference between two probability density functions, *p* and *q*, using available data, is a fundamental problem in Statistics and Machine Learning.
 A usual approach for addressing this problem is the density/likelihood-ratio estimation (LRE) between *p* and *q*, which—to our best knowledge—has been investigated mainly for the offline case.
 In this repository, we introduce a new framework for **online non-parametric LRE (OLRE)** for the setting where pairs of i.i.d. observations *(xₜ ∼ p, xₜ' ∼ q)* are observed over time.
 The non-parametric nature of our approach has the advantage of being agnostic to the forms of *p* and *q*.
 Moreover, we capitalize on the recent advances in **Kernel Methods** and functional minimization to develop an estimator that can be efficiently updated online.

 <div align="center">